Kremlin says alleged U.S. spy did not have access to Putin

 A U.S. government source also insisted that Trump did not disclose secrets, such as the informant’s existence or identity, at any meeting with Russian officials.

-Additional reporting by Tom Balmforth and Rinat Sagdiev in Moscow; Editing by Giles Elgood
+Additional reporting by Tom Balmforth and Rinat Sagdiev in Moscow and Jonathan Landay and Steve Holland in Washington; Editing by Giles Elgood and Jonathan Oatis